OmarMiniesy/Notes/JavaScript/NodeJs/Express Framework.md

 ```

 >This is a method for specifiying routes, the get method and the url (endpoint).
-The callback function is the route handler.
+>The callback function is also called the route handler.

+>The [[Port]] is taken from the environment variable `PORT`.
+>We set environment variables: `process.env.NAME=VALUE`.

 ---